tomjaguarpaw/H2/posts/scrap-your-iteration-combinators.md

 `foldl` loops over a `Foldable` container, updating a "state parameter" at each iteration.
-It risks leaking space because it doesn't evaluate the state parameter at each iteration; instead it creates a new thunk.
+It risks leaking space because it doesn't evaluate the state parameter at each iteration; rather it creates a new thunk.
 Use `foldl'` instead to avoid the risk of space leaks.